LCLS-II Activities at Fermilab

 Fermilab is one of the partner institutions contributing to SLAC Linac Coherent Light Source II (LCLS-II), an electron accelerator project that will produce a high-power free-electron laser for cutting-edge scientific explorations ranging from refined observations of molecules and cellular interactions to innovative materials engineering.
 Argonne National Laboratory, Cornell University, Lawrence Berkeley National Laboratory and Thomas Jefferson National Accelerator Facility are also partners.

-Fermilab is contributing to LCLS-II in the overlapping areas of superconducting radio-frequency (SRF) accelerator technology and cryogenics, critical components that distinguish LCLS-II from SLAC’s current LCLS facility, whose laser production has enabled noted scientific investigations in cancer treatment and other important areas.
+Fermilab is contributing to LCLS-II in the overlapping areas of superconducting radio-frequency (SRF) accelerator technology and cryogenics, critical components that distinguish LCLS-II from SLAC’s current LCLS facility, whose laser production has enabled noted scientific investigations examining the details of biomolecules, as well as important experiments in chemistry, materials science and other areas.
 The SRF technology used in the new 4 GeV linear accelerator for LCLS-II will allow the pulse rate to increase from 120 pulses per second to 1 million pulses per second.
-LCLS-II will also add two new X-ray laser beams and room for additional new instruments, greatly increasing the number of experiments carried out each year.
+LCLS-II will also add a second X-ray laser beam and room for additional new instruments, greatly increasing the number of experiments carried out each year.
 The project is supported by DOE-Basic Energy Sciences.

 Fermilab’s scope of work for LCLS-II includes: